AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-01-26-interview-interviewers-must-have-deal-breaker-list/interview-interviewers-must-have-deal-breaker-list.md

 - Following Dogmatic Scrum and story pointing.
 - Long-lived branches.
 - No automated tests / over-reliance on manual QA.
+- No QA / over-reliance on automated tests / only developers testing
 - Hiring mainly seniors / Not many intermediates or juniors.

 _Note that these items are all about me, my values and what I want.
 They have very little to do with any particular job or workplace._